Namularbre/alpacaWebInterface/readMe.md

 add a script file like this if you are on windows, named "web.bat" :

 ````
-cd [direct path to the Release folder]
+cd [direct path to the Alpaca folder]
 .\Release\chat.exe -p %1%
 ````